 Sulphur is commonly found in foods such as eggs, seafood, red meat, kale, raw onion, raw garlic and raw asparagus.

 Stay Hydrated - Dehydration shows up quickly on our skin, hair and nails and ensuring we are giving our bodies enough H20 enables our cells and lymphatic system to work as it should.
 Aim for 2 to 3 litres of filtered water every single day.

-Be Sun Smart - A few minutes in the sun can give us enough crucial Vitamin D for the day and leave us feeling energies and happy.
+Be Sun Smart - A few minutes in the sun can give us enough crucial Vitamin D for the day and leave us feeling energised and happy.
 Too much time in the sun however can damage our skin cells and increase the rate of cellular damage.

 Stress Less - Increased stress in the body, increases the rate of inflammation in our body which can lead to a whole host of physiological issues - one of them being a inflammation of the skin.
 Introducing de-stressing activities into your life such as walking, yoga, deep breathing, journalling and meditation can al help to reduce the levels of stress in your body.

 Look after your gut - We could be eating all of the good foods around, but without the ability to properly digest and assimilate these foods, what's the point?
 Having poor gut health or a build up of bad gut bacteria can cause many issues in the body especially around digestive health.
 Not being able to digest our vitamins & minerals properly, means your body can't use them as it should.
 Introducing fermented foods into your diet on a daily basis (such as kimchi, sauerkraut, miso, and kombucha) along side a good quality pro biotic can help in keeping your microbiome in check.